SevenShepherd/SevenShepherd.github.io/_posts/2024-06-17-dispensationalism.markdown

 <a name="chafer" href="#contents" style="font-size:1.6em">🆖 4.
 Did Chafer Diminish The Gospel Message Surrounding Repentance?</a>

 [**The True Meaning Of Repentance**](https://sevenshepherd.github.io/repentance/) is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
-A new group has emerged in the 80s that has diminished this 2,000 year old truth and attempted to teach that it is only assent or &ldquo;*change of mind*.&rdquo; Beware this teaching!
+[A new group](https://sevenshepherd.github.io/free-grace-theology/) has emerged in the 80s that has diminished this 2,000 year old truth and attempted to teach that it is only assent or &ldquo;*change of mind*.&rdquo; Beware this teaching!
 It's not a Biblical or scholarly conclusion.

-> Many understand *repentance* to mean simply a &ldquo;*change of mind*.&rdquo; The weakness of this position is that, for the New Testament, <span style="font-weight:bold;color:darkred;">this meaning finds no support in any authoritative Greek lexicon or in any modern English translation</span>, none of which translate metanoéō and metánoia as &ldquo;*change of mind*&rdquo; for New Testament passages. <span style="font-style:italic;color:darkred;">It is a definition unique to Free Grace supporters</span>, <span style="font-weight:bold;color:darkred;">without scholarly support from the academic community or any standard Greek reference works</span>.
+> Many understand *repentance* to mean simply a &ldquo;*change of mind*.&rdquo; The weakness of this position is that, for the New Testament, <span style="font-weight:bold;color:darkred;">this meaning finds no support in any authoritative Greek lexicon or in any modern English translation</span>, none of which translate metanoéō and metánoia as &ldquo;*change of mind*&rdquo; for New Testament passages. <span style="font-style:italic;color:darkred;">It is a definition [unique to Free Grace supporters](https://sevenshepherd.github.io/free-grace-theology/)</span>, <span style="font-weight:bold;color:darkred;">without scholarly support from the academic community or any standard Greek reference works</span>.
 It also lacks support from any English translation of the Bible.
 >
 &mdash; [Dr. Wayne Grudem (Ph.D., University of Cambridge; D.D., Westminster)](https://youtu.be/s9e3Y2SMXag), "Free Grace" Theology: 5 Ways It Diminishes the Gospel. p.
 70. Endorsed by 9 leading Biblical scholars.

-Certain names & titles have been redacted to protect my audience from possible dangerous teachings by Chafer and the Free Grace community.
+Certain names & titles have been redacted to protect my audience from possible dangerous teachings by Chafer and the [80s Free Grace](https://sevenshepherd.github.io/free-grace-theology/) community.
 You can always refer to the source yourself as I've supplied it at the end of each text.
-It should be stated that **I do not think that 80s &ldquo;Free Grace&rdquo; Theology is a false gospel, only an incomplete, weakened, or diminished one**.
+It should be stated that **I do not think that [80s &ldquo;Free Grace&rdquo; Theology](https://sevenshepherd.github.io/free-grace-theology/) is a false gospel, only an incomplete, weakened, or diminished one**.
 I recommend moderate forms of protestantism instead.

 > **6\.
-The Relationship between Dispensationalism and the Free Grace Movement**
+The Relationship between Dispensationalism and the 80s Free Grace Movement**
 >
 Historically, the initial source of the Free Grace view of the gospel was apparently not **[redacted]**, its primary advocate in the 1980s and 1990s, but Lewis Sperry Chafer, the first president of Dallas Theological Seminary, especially in his Systematic Theology, where he says, "The New Testament does not impose repentance upon the unsaved as a condition of salvation."
 However, Chafer's main concern was to deny that repentance had to include "sorrow and heart-anguish," so that "the way of salvation has thus been made impossible for all who do not experience the required anguish."
 According to Chafer, because of this mistake, people are led "to measure the validity of their salvation by the intensity of anguish which preceded or accompanied it.
 It is in this manner that sorrow of heart becomes a more subtle form of meritorious work, and to that extent a contradiction of grace....
 To imply, as preachers have done so generally, that God must be mollified... by human agony is a desperate form of unbelief."35
 >